CleanroomMC/cleanroom-website/docs/groovy-script/mods/bloodmagic/blood_altar.md

     consumeRate(int)
     ```

 - `int`.
 Sets the minimum tier required from the altar.
-Requires greater than or equal to 0 and less than AltarTier.MAXTIERS.
+Requires greater than or equal to 0 and less than `AltarTier.MAXTIERS`, which is determined by the config option `enableTierSixEvenThoughThereIsNoContent`.
 (Default `0`).

     ```groovy:no-line-numbers
     tier(int)